-Sales by Selling Stockholders
+Sales by Selling Security Holders

-The selling stockholders may resell or redistribute the common stock from time to time on any stock exchange or automated interdealer quotation system on which the shares are listed, in the over-the-counter market, in privately negotiated transactions, or in any other legal manner, at fixed prices that may be changed, at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.
-Persons who are pledgees, donees, transferees, or other successors in interest of any of the named selling stockholders (including but not limited to persons who receive shares from a named selling stockholder as a gift, partnership distribution or other non-sale-related transfer after the date of this prospectus) may also use this prospectus and are included when we refer to "selling stockholders" in this prospectus.
-The selling stockholders may sell the shares by one or more of the following methods, without limitation:
+The selling security holders may resell or redistribute the securities from time to time on any stock exchange or automated interdealer quotation system on which the securities are listed, in the over-the-counter market, in privately negotiated transactions, or in any other legal manner, at fixed prices that may be changed, at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.
+Persons who are pledgees, donees, transferees, or other successors in interest of any of the named selling security holders (including but not limited to persons who receive securities from a named selling security holder as a gift, partnership distribution or other non-sale-related transfer after the date of this prospectus) may also use this prospectus and are included when we refer to "selling security holders" in this prospectus.
+The selling security holders may sell the securities by one or more of the following methods, without limitation:

-- block trades (which may include cross trades) in which the broker or dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker or dealer as principal and resale by the broker or dealer for its own account; - an exchange distribution or secondary distribution in accordance with the rules of any stock exchange on which the shares are listed; - · ordinary brokerage transactions and transactions in which the broker solicits purchases; - · an offering at other than a fixed price on or through the facilities of any stock exchange on which the shares are listed or to or through a market maker other than on that stock exchange; - · privately negotiated transactions, directly or through agents; - · short sales; - through the writing of options on the shares, whether or the options are listed on an options exchange; - through the distribution of the shares by any selling stockholder to its partners, members or stockholders; - · one or more underwritten offerings; - · agreements between a broker or dealer and any selling stockholder to sell a specified number of the shares at a stipulated price per share; and - · any combination of any of these methods of sale or distribution, or any other method permitted by applicable law.
+- block trades (which may include cross trades) in which the broker or dealer so engaged will attempt to sell the securities as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker or dealer as principal and resale by the broker or dealer for its own account; - an exchange distribution or secondary distribution in accordance with the rules of any stock exchange on which the securities may be listed; - ordinary brokerage transactions and transactions in which the broker solicits purchases; - an offering at other than a fixed price on or through the facilities of any stock exchange on which the securities are listed or to or through a market maker other than on that stock exchange; - privately negotiated transactions, directly or through agents; - short sales; - through the writing of options on the securities, whether or the options are listed on an options exchange; - through the distribution of the securities by any security holders to its partners, members or stockholders; - one or more underwritten offerings; - agreements between a broker or dealer and any security holder to sell a specified number of the securities at a stipulated price per share; and - any combination of any of these methods of sale or distribution, or any other method permitted by applicable law.

-The selling stockholders may also transfer the shares by gift.
+The security holders may also transfer the securities by gift.

-The selling stockholders may engage brokers and dealers, and any brokers or dealers may arrange for other brokers or dealers to participate in effecting sales of the shares.
-These brokers, dealers or underwriters may act as principals, or as an agent of a selling stockholder.
-Broker-dealers may agree with a selling stockholder to sell a specified number of the shares at a stipulated price per share.
-If the broker-dealer is unable to sell shares acting as agent for a selling stockholder, it may purchase as principal any unsold shares at the stipulated price.
-Broker-dealers who acquire shares as principals may thereafter resell the shares from time to time in transactions in any stock exchange or automated interdealer quotation system on which the shares are then listed, at prices and on terms then prevailing at the time of sale, at prices related to the then-current market price or in negotiated transactions.
+The selling security holders may engage brokers and dealers, and any brokers or dealers may arrange for other brokers or dealers to participate in effecting sales of the securities.
+These brokers, dealers or underwriters may act as principals, or as an agent of a selling security holder.
+Broker-dealers may agree with a selling security holder to sell a specified number of the securities at a stipulated price per share.
+If the broker-dealer is unable to sell securities acting as agent for a selling security holder, it may purchase as principal any unsold securities at the stipulated price.
+Broker-dealers who acquire securities as principals may thereafter resell the securities from time to time in transactions in any stock exchange or automated interdealer quotation system on which the securities are then listed, at prices and on terms then prevailing at the time of sale, at prices related to the then-current market price or in negotiated transactions.
 Broker-dealers may use block transactions and sales to and through broker-dealers, including transactions of the nature described above.
-The selling stockholders may also sell all or a portion of their shares of our common stock in transactions exempt from the registration requirements of the Securities Act in reliance upon Rule 144 under the Securities Act rather than pursuant to this prospectus, regardless of whether the shares are covered by this prospectus.